 If you've tried the hot water and flushed the toilet once and it's filled the bowl but the blockage has remained, your next option should be to don rubber gloves and see if you can deal with the blockage by hand.
 That might range from hooking out the toy your child has stuffed down there to lifting out excessive clumps of toilet paper they've used into a waiting plastic bag.
 We hate to say it, but it might also mean taking an old knife to a large (let's call it 'organic', sounds better) deposit and slicing it up a little.
 Try the flush again and keep fingers crossed.

-4. How to unblock a toilet with a wire hanger or rod
+How to unclog a toilet with a plunger

 If you can't see the blockage in your toilet, and the drain (usually sited at the front of your house, just on the property line with the pavement) isn't full of water, the blockage might be in the soil pipe.
 In this case you'll need to call in a professional to jet the pipe clean.
 If the blockage seems to be in the soil pipe between your property and the drain beneath the road, you'll need to call your local water company.